 At AQUILA, our clients often ask our industrial team how to find the right industrial space for their company.
 Industrial buildings may appear similar but there are unique aspects and different uses for each type of industrial space.

-In this article, you will find overviews and uses of warehouse/bulk distribution buildings and flex buildings.
+In this article, you will find overviews and uses of the following:

-Warehouses are generally large, one-story buildings with high ceilings (18 – 32 ft clear) and multiple dock high (48 inches) loading doors on either the front or back of the building to accommodate the loading and unloading of larger trucks.
+Warehouses are generally large, one-story buildings with high ceilings (18 to 32 ft clear) and multiple dock-high (48 inches) loading doors on either the front or back of the building to accommodate the loading and unloading of larger trucks.

 Warehouse buildings are usually used for storage and distribution, which means only a small amount of office space is needed and most of the space will be dedicated to storing products and inventory.